St. Charles police reports: Feb. 24-March 8, 2023

 Charley Soto, 22, of the 100 block of South 13th Street, St. Charles, was charged at 5:56 a.m.
 March 6 with burglary.

-Olivia C. Stamatis, 18, of the 300 block of West State Street, Sycamore, was charged at 5:43 p.m.
+Olivia Chrisafia Stamatis, 18, of the 300 block of West State Street, Sycamore, was charged at 5:43 p.m.
 March 7 with retail theft.